 EU Simulation

 Welcome to the European Union Simulation Module (EUSM)!
-The topic of this module is the EU Chocolate Directive.
 On these pages you will find material to hold an in-class simulation of the EU policy-making process.
 The materials for this module are geared towards middle and high-school levels, but may well be used at the college level as a general introduction to the EU.

 Why the European Union?